Contract for difference: Futures

-CFDs and Futures trading are both forms of derivatives trading.
-A futures contract is an agreement to buy or sell the underlying asset at a set price at a set date in the future, regardless of how the price changes in the meanwhile.
-Professionals prefer future contracts for indices and interest rate trading over CFDs as they are a mature product and are exchange traded.
-The main advantages of CFDs, compared to futures, is that contract sizes are smaller making it more accessible for small traders and pricing is more transparent.
-Futures contracts tend to only converge to the price of the underlying instrument near the expiry date, while the CFD never expires and simply mirrors the underlying instrument.
+CFDs and futures trading are both forms of derivatives trading.
+A futures contract is an agreement to buy or sell the underlying asset or instrument at a set price at a set date in the future, regardless of how the price changes in the meanwhile.
+Professionals prefer future contracts for indices and interest rate trading over CFDs, as they are a mature product and are exchange traded.
+The main advantages of CFDs, compared to futures, is that contract sizes are smaller, making them more accessible for small traders; and that pricing is more transparent.
+Futures contracts tend to only converge to the price of the underlying instrument near the expiry date, whereas the CFD never expires and simply mirrors the underlying instrument.

-Futures are often used by the CFD providers to hedge their own positions and many CFDs are written over futures as futures prices are easily obtainable.
-CFDs don't have expiry dates so when a CFD is written over a futures contract the CFD contract has to deal with the futures contract expiration date.
+Futures are often used by CFD providers to hedge their own positions, and many CFDs are written over futures as futures prices are easily obtainable.
+CFDs do not have expiry dates, so when a CFD is written over a futures contract the CFD contract has to deal with the futures contract expiration date.
 The industry practice is for the CFD provider to 'roll' the CFD position to the next future period when the liquidity starts to dry in the last few days before expiry, thus creating a rolling CFD contract.

 Options

 Options, like futures, are established products that are exchange traded, centrally cleared and used by professionals.
 Options, like futures, can be used to hedge risk or to take on risk to speculate.
 CFDs are only comparable in the latter case.
 The main advantage of CFDs over options is the price simplicity and range of underlying instruments.
 An important disadvantage is that a CFD cannot be allowed to lapse, unlike an option.
 This means that the downside risk of a CFD is unlimited, whereas the most that can be lost on an option (by a buyer) is the price of the option itself.
 In addition, no margin calls are made on options if the market moves against the trader.

-Compared to CFDs, option pricing is complex and has price decay when nearing expiry while CFDs prices simply mirror the underlying instrument.
+Compared to CFDs, option pricing is complex and has price decay when nearing expiry, while CFD prices simply mirror the underlying instrument.
 CFDs cannot be used to reduce risk in the way that options can.

 Covered warrants

-Similar to options, covered warrants have become popular in recent years as a way of speculating cheaply on market movements.
-CFDs costs tend to be lower for short periods and have a much wider range of underlying products.
-In markets such as Singapore, some brokers have been heavily promoting CFDs as alternatives to covered warrants, and may have been partially responsible for the decline in volume of covered warrant.
+Similar to options, covered warrants have become popular as a way of speculating cheaply on market movements.
+CFD costs tend to be lower for short periods and have a much wider range of underlying products.
+In markets such as Singapore, some brokers have been heavily promoting CFDs as alternatives to covered warrants, and this may have been partially responsible for the decline in volume of covered warrants.